badridev/badridev/README.md

 <details>
 <summary align="center">More about me...</summary>

-**`I have a strong interest in Web Development, particularly in creating responsive and user-friendly websites.
+<p align="center">I have a strong interest in Web Development, particularly in creating responsive and user-friendly websites.
 I also enjoy exploring UI/UX Design to ensure websites are not only functional but also visually appealing and intuitive.
-Additionally, I am fascinated by Databases and how data storage and management power modern web applications.`**
+Additionally, I am fascinated by Databases and how data storage and management power modern web applications.</p>

 </details>